mahirahamzah/Flask-RestAPI-JWT-Swagger/README.md

 - POST /api/v1/auth {'username': '', 'password': ''}
 - Returns JSON with {'access_token':''}
-- Then request from API using header 'Authorization: JWT $token'
+- Then request from API using header 'x-access-token : $token'

 **Tests**